Working to make government more effective

 After the 2024 UK general election saw only 9 SNP MPs elected, SNP leader John Swinney acknowledged that they had “failed to convince people of the urgency of independence.”

-Ten years ago, in a referendum held on 18 September 2014, the Scottish electorate rejected independence by a margin of 55% to 45%.
-A decade on, Scotland remains divided on the question of its constitutional future: nearly half of voters consistently say that they would vote yes if a second referendum were held.
+On 18 September 2014, the Scottish electorate voted in a referendum to reject independence by a margin of 55% to 45%.
+Over a decade on, Scotland remains divided on the question of its constitutional future: nearly half of voters consistently say that they would vote yes if a second referendum were held.

 Where do the Scottish parties stand on independence?

-The pro-independence parties represented in the Scottish parliament are the SNP, Scottish Greens, and Alba, who collectively form a pro-independence majority in the Scottish Parliament.
+There are two pro-independence parties represented in the Scottish parliament: the SNP and the Scottish Greens, who collectively hold a majority of 67 out of 129 seats in the Scottish Parliament.

 In their 2021 Scottish election manifestos, the Scottish Conservative, Labour and Liberal Democrat parties all reiterated their opposition to a second independence referendum.